 Psychotherapy services

-Assessment is based on a detailed interview regarding mood, current stresses, and background issues.
-It will determine whether therapy is recommended, and will identify what problems therapy will focus on.
+I always provide an initial psychological assessment, based on a detailed interview regarding mood, current stresses, and background issues.
+This will provide a basis to determine whether therapy is appropriate for you,, and will help to identify what issues may be considered priorities for therapeutic intervention.

 Psychological Therapy